Payment-Source/.github/PULL_REQUEST_TEMPLATE/web-frontend.md

 - [ ] 🧑‍💻 Added applicable Amplitude events
 - [ ] 📃 Updated applicable documentation
 - [ ] ✍ Updated PR title to be clear
+- [ ] ✂️ Cut and paste Acceptance Criteria into the bottom of the task Notes

 ## Acceptance Criteria
 *This will be manually copied over to Basecamp by Code Reviewers*